hansroh/skitai/README.rst

       ...
     except:
     	was.log ("exception occured", "error")
-    	was.traceback ("bp1")
+    	was.traceback ()
     was.log ("done index", "info")

 Note inspite of you do not handle exception, all app exceptions will be logged automatically by Saddle.
 And it includes app importing and reloading exceptions.

 - was.log (msg, category = "info")
-- was.traceback (identifier = "") # identifier is used as fast searching log line for debug
+- was.traceback (id = "") # id is used as fast searching log line for debug, if not given, id will be *Global transaction ID/Local transaction ID*

 Project Purpose